-Adjusted OIBDA increased \$6.6 million, or 2.9%, mainly due to growth in HSD and phone revenues and, to a much lesser extent, \$2.2 million of Adjusted OIBDA related to the Asset Transfer, offset in part by higher service costs and, to a lesser extent, the impact of the WNC Systems Transfer.
+Adjusted OIBDA increased 5.8%, mainly due to growth in HSD, phone and, to a lesser extent, video revenues, offset in part by higher service costs and, to a lesser extent, the impact of the Exchange Agreement.

-Operating Income
+Operatina Income

-Operating income grew \$4.2 million, or 3.6%, principally due to the increase in Adjusted OIBDA, offset in part by the increase in depreciation and amortization.
+Operating income grew 7.5%, principally due to the increase in Adjusted OIBDA, offset in part by the increase in depreciation and amortization.